srimayeeagnih/Immunization-Causal-Analysis/README.md

 - Switched to country-level window cleaning : only individual countries with insufficient pre-data are dropped, not their entire cohort; this recovered countries like JOR and MYS
 - Narrowed the treatment definition to Health provisions only (dropping IPR/Consumer Protection/Data Protection), sharpening identification to PTAs with an explicit health access mandate
 - Improved per-cohort diagnostic: the binding constraint uses the latest-starting country (max, not min), preventing pyfixest from silently expanding the event-time grid

-**Remaining limitations:**
-- Still a single mixed control group: EU-27 and income-matched never-treated countries remained in one panel, making it ambiguous whether effects reflect convergence toward the EU baseline or genuine causal divergence from never-treated paths
-- Parallel trends still unconditional despite the narrower treatment definition
-- No cross-scenario sensitivity check to assess robustness to control group choice

 ---